Skip to content

 The Role of Orientation and Tilt Angle

 König: “Then the east-west orientation of the PV modules is a good alternative.
-Although the system produces less electricity, it achieves two daily peaks, meaning the electricity is produced relatively evenly throughout the day.
-This is advantageous if you want to use most of the electricity yourself.
-Additionally, with an east-west orientation, the entire roof area can be used for installing solar modules.”
+The system produces less electricity but achieves two daily performance peaks, meaning the electricity is produced relatively evenly throughout the day.
+This is advantageous if you want to use a large portion of the electricity yourself.
+Additionally, with an east-west orientation, the entire roof area can be used for installing the solar modules.”

-Does the roof’s tilt angle play a role in the installation of PV modules?
+Does the roof tilt angle play a role in the installation of PV modules?

 König: “Yes.
 Since the PV system is usually mounted immovably on the roof, a tilt angle is chosen that favors the highest possible yield over the entire year.
 In Germany, this tilt angle for PV modules is between 30 and 35 degrees.
-The angle tends to be slightly lower in southern Germany, where the sun is higher, and slightly higher in northern Germany, where the sun is lower.
+The angle tends to be slightly lower in southern Germany because the sun is higher there.
+In northern Germany, it is slightly higher because the sun is lower there.
 It is also important to avoid shading the system with trees, antennas, other buildings, or power lines.”

 Space-Saving Alternative: Solar Systems for the Balcony

-Are there special features for small balcony systems?
+Are there any special features for small balcony systems?

 König: “There are no special ‘balcony modules’ yet.
-Typically, standard solar modules are used, sometimes custom-made module types.
+Standard solar modules are usually used, and in some cases, modules manufactured to special specifications.
 These modules are configured into plug-in solar sets with standard module inverters and other accessories.
-It is also recommended to securely attach the modules to a shadow-free area of the balcony (ideally the railing).”
+Here, too, it is advisable to securely attach the modules in a shadow-free area of the balcony (ideally the railing).”

 What size is optimal for balcony systems?